 …when it needs to.
 Timing is also vitally important.
 At one point, I cried out to Him for hours, begging Him to talk to me, to prove that He even existed, to no avail.
 He said nothing to me, nothing, and I was left desolate, able only to acknowledge that, if He existed, then He would have to be the one to contact me, as there was clearly no way for me to make Him speak to me.
 It was over eighteen years later that He answered my prayer.
 I have since come to understand why; I needed to come to the end of my rope and completely shatter before I would listen.
 I had to prove to myself that going my own way, doing ‘the best I could’, living as I thought best, could only end in pain, destruction, and despair.
 He waited patiently until I understood and came to a place where all of my delusional pride was stripped away, laying my filthy, twisted, broken soul bare before me, to where I lay screaming in agony over what I had become, what I had lost.
 It was only THEN that I was able to listen.
 It was only THEN that He spoke to me.
 It was only THEN that I was open to hearing what He had to say and start to follow Him.
 Only THEN.

 It is my hope that my words have had an impact on you.
 If so, the rubber must meet the road or it is in vain.
-To that end, I encourage you to join me in my constant, earnest prayer and set your life’s rudder accordingly.
+To that end, I encourage you to join me in your own version of my constant, earnest prayer and set your life’s rudder accordingly.

 Father, while there are many things about you that I have faith in, there are still some that I only trust you in, or just believe you in, or even have outright unbelief.
 This is not acceptable!
 I desperately need to come to a place where my faith in you is complete, not full of holes and weak points, where the Enemy can enter and wreak havoc.
 I ask you to work within me to show me where my faith isn’t complete, and make it so.
 I accept any discipline, any suffering, any sacrifice to make sure that I become as much like You as I can on this Earth, so I can be the most powerful instrument of healing and restoration that you can make me, that I may have and give love, hope, joy, and peace to all who so desperately need them.